Petronas picks Velesto’s suite of rigs for Malaysian ops

 All these rigs are premium independent-leg cantilever jack-ups with a drilling depth capability of 30,000 feet.
 Velesto’s NAGA 2 and NAGA 3 rigs have a rated operating water depth of 350 feet, while NAGA 4, NAGA 5, and NAGA 8 have rated operating water depth of 400 feet.
 Out of all six rigs, only NAGA 6 has a rated operating water depth of 375 feet.

-The rig operator further underlined that the provision of these rig services – which is subject to a call out by Petronas Carigali – is expected to contribute to the earnings and net assets of the group during the contract period for the financial periods ending 31 December 2022 and 2023, however, the rig owner did not mention specific day rates.
+The rig operator further underlines that the provision of these rig services – which is subject to a call out by Petronas Carigali – is expected to contribute to the earnings and net assets of the group during the contract period for the financial periods ending 31 December 2022 and 2023, however, the rig owner did not mention specific day rates.